mshurutov/pgbouncer/README.md

 ### Deploying pgbouncer using this role

 This example uses playbook.yml to deploy pgbouncer.
-Inventory file is defined in ansible configuretion.
+Inventory file is defined in ansible configuration.

 #### Tags